 These days consumers aren’t the only ones who are easily distracted.
 Entrepreneurs can fall victim to the volume of audiences available the same way that consumers can fall victim to the massive variety of offers.
 It’s hard to start a business when you’re constantly being distracted by exaggerated offers.

 Having your dream hundred planned out will keep you from getting distracted by trying to serve audiences that aren’t really in your niche or area of expertise.

-How to Break Down the Dream 100
+How to Break Down This Approach to Marketing

 It can be useful to break your hundred ideal customers/clients/collaborators down into groups that you’d like to interact with.
 For example, my breakdown might look something like this: